 An initial internal review will be conducted.
-The first responsibility to act lies with the employing organisation as provider of the service, i.e. St Wilfrid's Hospice.
+The first responsibility to act lies with the employing organisation as provider of the service, i.e., St Wilfrid's Hospice.
 The Hospice Safeguarding Lead must be consulted regarding appropriate action to protect the adult from harm.
 All discussions and decisions must be documented.

-Where the internal review concludes that concerns are serious, the alert process as in 8.2 will be followed.
+Where the internal review concludes that concerns are serious, the alert process as in 6.2 will be followed.
 The referrals will be made by the Hospice Safeguarding Lead and/or Registered Manager.
+Actions need to be taken in line with the Sussex Safeguarding Adults Procedures for managing allegations against People in Positions of Trust.